muh-imran/muh-imran.github.io/_pages/research.md

 author_profile: true
 ---

-### <u>Zero sum subsets and hidden subgroup problem</u>
+### <u>Zero sum subsequences and hidden subgroups</u>
 (April - 2023)
 Authors: [Muhammd Imran](https://muh-imran.github.io) & [Gábor Ivanyos](http://old.sztaki.hu/~ivanyos/). <br>The preprint version is available in [arXiv]()

 In this project, we succeed to construct the first exact quantum hidden subgroup algorithm for a class of non-abelian groups, namely nilpotent groups of constant class and the prime factors of the groups order are also constant.
-The main key of the algorithm is by series of reductions to groups of smaller nilpotency class (through its central series) using new zero sum subset algorithm in the group $\mathbb{Z}_p^n$ for prime number $p$.
+The main key of the algorithm is by series of reductions to groups of smaller nilpotency class (through its central series) using new zero sum subsequences algorithm in the group $\mathbb{Z}_p^n$ for prime number $p$.

 ---